What Drives Success in Physical Planning with Joint-Embedding Predictive World Models?: Studied design choices

 \section{Studied design choices}

 Our base configuration is DINO-WM without proprioception, with a ViT-S encoder and depth-6 predictor of same embedding dimension.
+A summary of all candidate design choices is provided in~\cref{tab:design_choices_summary}.
 We prioritize design choices based on their scope of impact: planning-time choices affect all evaluations, so we optimize these first and \textit{fix the best planner for each environment for the subsequent experiments}; training and architecture choices follow; scaling experiments validate our findings.
 Each component is independently varied from the base configuration to isolate its effect.